Proper communication tools are key in navigating the new normal, and we're here to help you figure out which to use.

 When it comes to customer interaction, there are several features you want to look at:

 Communications strategies, including interacting with customers, require a lot of documentation.
 You’ll want space in your drive for survey and form analyses, word documents with email templates, lists of customer contact details, and even images for your social media pushes.
-G Suite offers up to 30GB of storage in its basic plan, and unlimited storage and archiving in its mid to premium tiers.
+Google Workspace (previously known as G Suite) offers up to 30GB of storage in its basic plan, and unlimited storage and archiving in its mid to premium tiers.
 Meanwhile, Microsoft caps its storage at 1TB per user, and you can unlock this feature in the second pricing tier and above.
 Both are scalable and you can add more storage as needed.

 In this case, it’s Google Sheets versus Microsoft Excel.
 Sheets is a simplified version of Excel—it’s easy to navigate and collaborate with other team members in real-time.
 But when it comes to sheer processing power and advanced capabilities such as data visualization and number crunching, Excel is the way to go.
 Either way, both tools can help clean and build customer databases, organizing them for needs like creating loyalty campaigns.
 This way, you can easily pull up a database for surveys, a capability of both suites as mentioned above.